hakanostrom/winston-cloudant/README.md

 ### host
 The host for a Cloudant DB instance can be retreived from IBM Cloud portal under _Service credentials_.

+### iamApiKey
+Used in conjection with url (without credentials) for token based login to iam-based Cloudant services instead of basic auth (username and password).

 ### db
 The name of the database where logs should be writen.
 Default if none priveded is _winston-cloudant_.